edibotopic/qute-start/readme.md

 Made for personal use and sharing across my own computers.

-Developed primarily for use with [https://qutebrowser.org/](qutebrowser) but has been tested with Chrome where it has worked fine.
+Developed primarily for use with [https://qutebrowser.org/](qutebrowser) but has been tested with Chrome and Firefox where it has also worked fine.

 ## Features